Udiknedormin/NimContracts/README.md

 - ``assume`` is used for assumptions for human reader and external tools (no code generated)
 - ``promise`` makes custom contracts

+## Diagnostics
+To diagnose contracts, use `explainContracts` compile flag.
+It provides diagnostic informations about contracts, according to its numerical value:
+- 0. None (default) --- doesn't show any diagnostics
+- 1. Output (when flag defined but has no value) --- show final code
+- 2. Basic --- show both source and final code
+- 3. Verbose --- as Basic + show each type
+    of contract detected for the entity (directly or indirectly).

 ## Future
 ### Exception awareness